clstauffer/stauffer-wing_2022/data/README.md

 ### Conditional Statistics Profiles (used for mid-level scaling diagnostic)

+The script used to calculate the conditional statistics profiles is provided at ``stauffer-wing_2022/scripts/conditionalstats.py``

 File Name | Description
 ---|---
 midlevel_profiles_cfv1.tar.gz | conditional statistics using `cfv1` for all models, domains, and SSTs